openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 # IANA Considerations

 IANA is requested to add the algorithm IDs defined in {{iana-pubkey-algos}} to the existing registry `OpenPGP Public Key Algorithms`.
-The field specifications enclosed in brackets for the ML-KEM + ECDH composite algorithms denote fields that are only conditionally contained in the data structure.
+The field specifications enclosed in brackets for the ML-KEM+ECDH composite algorithms denote fields that are only conditionally contained in the data structure.

 \[Note: Once the working group has agreed on the actual algorithm choice, the following table with the requested IANA updates will be filled out.\]